spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 With Palette’s VM Management feature, you can run and manage Virtual Machines (VMs) alongside containerized applications.

-You can create a new VM three ways:
+You can create a new VM three different ways:

 <br />